-At this point, we stress again that the modified hand-saw quiver variety is defined upon a given instanton configuration on the four-dimensional bulk.
-If we turn off the four-dimensional gauge coupling $\qe \to 0$, the instanton moduli space is just empty so that we can take $\boldsymbol\l = \varnothing$ only.
-This implies $W[\boldsymbol\l] = \varnothing$ and $I:W \to V_0$ is a trivial map.
-The equivariant Chern characters of the vector spaces $L_\o$ also simplifies to $L_\o = \sum_{\a \in c^{-1} (\o)} e^{a_\a}$.
-All in all, the \textit{handle} (the vector space $W$ and the map $I$) disappears in this limit and we recover the original hand-saw quiver variety of \cite{FR2010,Nakajima:2011yq}.
+At this point, we stress again that the modified hand-saw quiver variety is defined based on a given instanton configuration in the four-dimensional bulk.
+If we turn off the four-dimensional gauge coupling ($\qe \to 0$), the instanton moduli space becomes empty, so we can only take $\boldsymbol\l = \varnothing$.
+This implies that $W[\boldsymbol\l] = \varnothing$ and that $I: W \to V_0$ is a trivial map.
+The equivariant Chern characters of the vector spaces $L_\o$ also simplify to $L_\o = \sum_{\a \in c^{-1} (\o)} e^{a_\a}$.
+In this limit, the \textit{handle} (the vector space $W$ and the map $I$) disappears, and we recover the original hand-saw quiver variety from \cite{FR2010, Nakajima:2011yq}.
 In this sense, our modification of the hand-saw quiver variety reflects the effect of coupling the two-dimensional sigma model to the four-dimensional bulk theory.